 - A $35 late payment fee will be assessed each month payment is not received by the due date.

-- HOLDS are placed on the academic records of students who are delinquent and will prohibit the release of transcripts and diplomas, and prevent future enrollment (including adds and section changes) until the account is brought current.
+- HOLDS are placed on the academic records of students who are delinquent and may prohibit the release of transcripts and diplomas, and may prevent future enrollment (including adds and section changes) at all NU campuses (UNL, UNO, UNMC, UNK, UNCT) until the account is brought current.

 - For an immediate release of a HOLD, payment must be made by cash, cashier's check, money order, or credit card.